 Sleeping in your vehicle overnight along the roadside or at a roadside pull off is not allowed, and violators may be subject to a citation.

 For more information, visit our Camping Outside of the Park page.

 Group SitesThere are three areas that have group campsites: Cottonwood, Indian Cove, and Sheep Pass.

 Black Rock and Ryan Campgrounds have designated horse camps.
+You must have a horse to book an equestrian site.
 Ryan is closed in the summer months.
 See the horseback riding page for more information.